Busbars: Overcoming Overcurrent at Copper Joints

 (1) Heat Generation & Current-Carrying Limits

 According to Joule’s Law (Q = I²Rt), copper joints generate additional heat due to contact resistance.
-Standards such as GB/T 7251.1 (IEC 61439-1) limit the temperature rise of copper conductors to 105K, capping working temperature at 140°C. Exceeding this threshold risks annealing, reduced strength, insulation degradation, or even fire.
+Standards such as GB/T 7251.1 (IEC 61439-1) limit the temperature rise of copper busbar conductors to 105K, capping working temperature at 140°C. Exceeding this threshold risks annealing, reduced strength, insulation degradation, or even fire.

 (2) Current Surge Under Complex Conditions